NaturailyShopify/Naturaily-netlify/_posts/2018-11-08-12-must-have-team-collaboration-and-management-tools-for-startups.md

 twitter-card: summary_large_image
 date: '2018-11-09 12:50:51 +0200'
 category: Agile
+author:
-author: Wojciech Miśta
+  label: Wojciech Miśta
+  value: author-1
   avatar: /assets/images/wojciech.jpg

 image: /assets/images/12-management-collaboration-tools-startups.jpg
 text-preview: >-
   So you have founded a startup.
 It wasn’t easy, was it?
 How about making your